Skip to main content

 If you’re in a big firm, though, Salesforce’s array of features and customizability make it better than most other solutions on this list.

-Standout features include: Advanced analytics (called Einstein Analytics), territory customization and management, and lead and opportunity management.
+Features include: Advanced analytics (called Einstein Analytics), territory customization and management, and lead and opportunity management.
 Customer360 combines sales, marketing, and customer service features for bigger firms into one comprehensive platform.

-ActiveCampaign, DocuSign, Dropbox, Google Workspace, JIRA, LinkedIn Sales Navigator, Quickbooks, Slack, Zendesk, and Zoom.
+Integrations include ActiveCampaign, DocuSign, Dropbox, Google Workspace, JIRA, LinkedIn Sales Navigator, Quickbooks, Slack, Zendesk, and Zoom.
 You can unlock many more integrations by linking a paid Zapier account.
 Salesforce CRM integrates with all other Salesforce products, too.

 Pros and cons